9 Best Delsey Luggage in 2018 reviewed & compared

 Coming to the interiors, these are quite basic with multiple zippered compartments for storage.
 The main storage space isn’t too premium looking with basic straps which we thought could be better.
 The handles are not on the outside so if you need more packing room you can expand it by a couple of inches too.
-The biggest con would possibly related to its weight.
 While it does feel sturdy it does weigh more than many other suitcases in its class.
-This is just with respect to the 25” the carry-on and the bigger version fairs okay in the weight department.
+The 29” variant is the only one left on sale as the carry-on and the 25" have been discontinued by Delsey

 3. Delsey - Chatelet Hard+ 21"